gerane/gerane.github.io/_posts/2016-04-01-April-Fools-Powershell.md

 ## PowerShell HTML5 Demo

 I was amazed when I first saw [Lee Holmes][6a5d6173] original April Fools joke where he used a fake Powershell and HTLM5 demo to Rick Roll people.
 You can find his original post here: [Powershell and HTML5][5c4b4685].
 What he did in that had a lasting impression on me, and I learned a lot when I went through the code he wrote.
 I have actually used a few of the things that I learned from that Rick Roll in my day to day work.
 As a salute to Lee, I am using his Rick Roll one liner in my example.
+My hope is that I can make an impression on others that leaves a similar impression on them about security awareness.

 ## Dynamic Parameters